DominiqueMakowski/CV/PROFILE.md

 - **Citations:** 19,693
 - **h-index:** 27
 - **i10-index:** 38
-- **Author position:** 29 first author, 12 second author, 11 last (senior) author
+- **Author position:** 29 first author, 11 second author, 12 last (senior) author
 - **Details:**
-  - These are the numbers `cv/tools/refresh_scholar.R` pulls into `cv/content/impact.yml`, and that the CV renders as its "Research Impact" figure.
+  - These are the numbers `cv/tools/refresh_scholar.R` pulls into `cv/content/impact.yml`, and that the CV renders as its "Impact" figure.
 Re-run that script to refresh them, and update the snapshot date here.
   - Most cited works at the same snapshot: performance (Journal of Open Source Software, 2021), 7,165; effectsize (Journal of Open Source Software, 2020), 2,514; NeuroKit2 (Behavior Research Methods, 2021), 2,091; bayestestR (Journal of Open Source Software, 2019), 1,869; "Indices of effect existence and significance in the Bayesian framework" (Frontiers in Psychology, 2019), 1,108; correlation (Journal of Open Source Software, 2020), 943; the heart rate variability review (Sensors, 2021), 697; parameters (Journal of Open Source Software, 2020), 652; psycho (Journal of Open Source Software, 2018), 534.
+  - Seven of those nine are software papers (performance, effectsize, NeuroKit2, bayestestR, correlation, parameters, psycho), and together they hold 15,768 citations: at least 80% of the 19,693 total, and a lower bound, since software papers outside the top nine (see, insight, datawizard, report, modelbased) are not counted.
   - No Scopus or Web of Science figures are recorded here.
 The Scopus author ID is under [Links](#links).

 ### Departmental Standing